 - Statistic analysis

-Admission to the Master’s programme in Physics requires a Bachelor’s degree in Physics (180 ECTS) or equivalent qualifications.
+Admission to the Master’s program in Physics requires a Bachelor’s degree in Physics (180 ECTS) or equivalent qualifications.
 An additional requirement is specialization in physics worth the equivalent of minimum 80 ECTS.

 Applicants from Norway or Nordic countries:

-The courses in the study programme have varied forms of instruction, typically lectures, exercises, laboratory work, computer work, or combinations of these.
+The courses in the program have varied forms of instruction, typically lectures, exercises, laboratory work, computer work, or combinations of these.

 Special curricula, project papers and the Master's thesis are supervised on an individual basis by the department's academic staff, possibly in collaboration with external companies or institutions by agreement.

-Form of assessment varies, but most examinations are portfolio assessments of a take-home exam, project paper or laboratory report, in combination with a final oral or written exam.
+Form of assessment varies, but may include a take-home exam, project paper or laboratory report, in combination with a final oral or written exam.
 In some courses, mandatory assignments have to be approved for access to the exam.

 After handing in the Master's thesis, it is assessed, and normally within 6 weeks an oral presentation and examination is held, that may influence on the final mark.